 Is Ringwood Ambulance Corps accepting new members?

 RAC accepts new members throughout the year.
-Just complete our Membership Application and email it to firstname.lastname@example.org or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.
+Just fill out our Membership Application or you can always email email@example.com or contact us at (973) 907-2635 to speak with the Membership Committee Chairperson regarding membership.

 What are the requirements to become a member?